Science Inspired Baby Names – from Venus to Neon

 First, let’s take a look at the most popular girl names related to women in science.
 The results were:

-The research revealed Elizabeth as the most popular girl’s name inspired by women in science, with 36,196 baby girls being given this name in total.
+Our research revealed Elizabeth as the most popular girl’s name inspired by women in science, with parents using the name 36,196 times.

-Elizabeth is taken from the English physician Elizabeth Garrett Anderson, who was the first female doctor in England.
+They likely took inspiration from Elizabeth Garrett Anderson, the English physician who became the first female doctor in England.

 Of course, the name also relates to the late British monarch, Queen Elizabeth II – so it’s safe to assume some influence has been taken from there also.